rstyczynski/wls-tools/README_pnp_vault.md

 # Pretty naive privacy vault
 Naive vault was created to keep sensitive information as passwords in local storage in unreadable way.
-It's not really encryption, but rather multiple shuffling of data in a way that naive attacker will be not able to read stored secrets.
-Keys are hashed, so are never known, and secrets are divided into letters to be stored on 15 files under additionally shuffled and hashed keys.
-Each time new entry is added, secret files are reshuffled, so attacker cannot read from sequence of lines.
+It's based on repeated shuffling of data in a way that naive attacker will be not able to read stored secrets.
+Keys are hashed, so are never known, and secrets are divided into single letters to be stored on 15 files next to hashed keys.
+Each time, when new entry is added to the store, secret files are reshuffled, so attacker cannot deduct from sequence of lines.
+As typisal system will keep little infrmation it's recommended ot generate noise data before use.

 # Usage